 Tumors that do not spread aggressively are called benign.
 Benign brain tumors usually grow slower, are easier to remove surgically (depending on their location), and less likely to recur than malignant brain tumors.
 Benign brain tumors don't invade the surrounding normal brain or other nearby structures, but they can still place pressure on sensitive areas of the brain.
 A noncancerous primary brain tumor is life threatening when it compromises vital structures (such as an artery).

 Approximately 1 in 16,000 in the United States develops brain cancer or brain tumors.
-Brain cancer accounts for approximately 1.4 % of all cancers.
+According to the American Cancer Society, brain cancer accounts for approximately 1.4 % of all cancers.
 It is estimated that there are 13,000 deaths/year as a result of brain tumors, and brain cancer is the leading cause of cancer-related death in patients younger than age 35.